-Employee health is no longer only the individual’s responsibility; because of the high cost to employers, it is increasingly the duty of businesses to encourage and drive good health.
+Employee health is no longer only the individual’s responsibility; because of the high cost to employers, businesses are increasingly duty to encourage and drive good health.

 The saying “health equals wealth” is often overused, yet it stays true to its meaning.
 Employers who do not prioritize their employees’ physical, emotional, psychological, and financial well-being build ineffective teams.

-It is critical to creating a work culture that responds to the requirements of employees’ health.
-Employees who are fit and stress-free are more productive and have a higher sense of responsibility towards their work.
+It is critical to create a work culture that responds to the requirements of employees’ health.
+Fit and stress-free employees are more productive and have a higher sense of responsibility towards their work.

-To promote a good culture, businesses must give them corporate wellness programs or sessions, as well as monitor their behavior.
+Businesses must give them corporate wellness programs or sessions to promote good culture and monitor their behavior.

 Clearly Define Goals and Objectives